-Competency Illustration One or more service providers (and investors if needed) is/are willing to participate in an OBP A number of service providers, working on one specific issue area, are willing and able to participate in the first set of OBP.
-One or more impact investors is interested in providing risk capital for the first set of OBP.
-All contractual parties are committed to work together collaboratively to deliver outcomes, including through transparent multi- stakeholder governance throughout implementation The outcome funders, service providers and investors (if needed) participating in an OBP have a shared vision of success and are motivated to collaborate in order to achieve the expected outcomes.
-This group of stakeholders acknowledges that OBPs are multi-stakeholder contracts with an associated cross-sector governance structure, and are willing to participate according to the agreed roles, responsibilities to drive better outcomes.
+Illustration Competency One or more A number of service providers, working on one specific service providers issue area, are willing and able to participate in the first (and investors if set of OBP. needed) is/are One or more impact investors is interested in providing willing to risk capital for the first set of OBP. participate in an OBP All contractual The outcome funders, service providers and investors parties are (if needed) participating in an OBP have a shared committed to work vision of success and are motivated to collaborate in together order to achieve the expected outcomes. collaboratively to This group of stakeholders acknowledges that OBPs deliver outcomes, are multi-stakeholder contracts with an associated including through cross-sector governance structure, and are willing to transparent multiparticipate according to the agreed roles, stakeholder responsibilities to drive better outcomes. governance throughout implementation